lacework/terraform-provisioning/aws/README.md

 **NOTE: This example assumes that your CloudTrail is already sending delivery notifications to the provided SNS topic.**

 ### Enable New Consolidated CloudTrail Configuration
-This example enables a new Consolidated CloudTrail and IAM Role for Lacework, then configures both integrations with Lacework, finally, it configures a new CloudTrail in an AWS sub-account that points to the main CloudTrail.
+This example enables a new Consolidated CloudTrail and IAM Role for Lacework, then configures both integrations with Lacework.
+Finally, it configures a new CloudTrail Trail in an AWS sub-account that points to the main CloudTrail.

 ```hcl
 provider "lacework" {